coder40425/Portfolio-Website/README.md

-  # Futuristic Portfolio Website
+  # My Portfolio Website

-  This is a code bundle for Futuristic Portfolio Website.
-The original project is available at https://www.figma.com/design/ffdT2dLWBUoyVD3xP8yiB6/Futuristic-Portfolio-Website.
+  This is a code bundle for My Portfolio Website.

   ## Running the code